scriptingstudio/PSCCalendar/README.md

 ![pscal](https://user-images.githubusercontent.com/17237559/158593488-c95aa3bd-badd-4fc2-a549-21f790f7a537.png)

-`Controller` is a high-level end-user commands. `Collector`, `Formatter` are internal helpers but can be used all alone.
+`Controller` is a high-level end-user commands. `Collector`, `Formatter` are internal helpers but can be used all alone, in accordance with the pipeline interfaces.

 ### MVC model mapping